Anna-Z-Krk/InteractivePricing/README.md

 # interactive_pricing
-This is an interactive pricing page from the challenges page www.frontendmentor.io for frontend developers.
+This is an interactive pricing page from the challenges page www.frontendmentor.io (https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8) for frontend developers.
 It was created to look like the target project (jpg files) and to function as described.

-I am aware that it can be created better.
+I am aware that it can be created better way.
+I am practising and learning this way.

 Here I used BEM + CSS (SASS: scss), HTML, JS and tools such as VSCode, PerfectPixel for Chrome.